SCDNR Board Meeting Minutes

 Mr. Boyles reported on the impact of Hurricane Irma.
 Mr. Boyles informed the Board of the Marine Resources Division Open House scheduled for October 21.

 - Outreach and Support Services

-Director Taylor introduced Carole Collins and welcomed her back as the Deputy Director for the Office of Support Services.
+Director Taylor introduced Carole Collins and welcomed her back as the Deputy Director for the Division of Administration.

 - Land, Water and Conservation